 This especially applies if going to or from San Jose.
 This is a long ride and the public bus is not the most comfortable.

-Bus from San Jose or Puerto Viejo to Bocas
+Bus from San Jose or Puerto Viejo Costa Rica to Bocas del Toro

 The cheapest way to get to Bocas del Toro is by taking the Mepe bus from San Jose, Cahuita, or Puerto Viejo.